iSemary/daily-scope/README.md

 -   **Nginx** - Web Server
 -   **PHP-FPM** - Process Manager

+### Logging & Monitoring

+-   **Kibana** - Log aggregation and visualization

 ## Get Started

 ### Postman Collection

 [Open With Postman](https://www.postman.com/isemary/workspace/daily-scope)

+Please note that there are 2 environments available: local and production, which makes it easier for you to verify the results.

 ### Installation